emmatz-pattersonvf/notes/README.md

 - Document your code well.
 - Optimize for readability and maintainability over premature optimization.
 - Test thoroughly to ensure simplicity doesn't compromise functionality.

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.